svanas/web3modal.pas/README.md

 Under the hood, web3modal.pas is powered by [Reown's AppKit](https://reown.com/appkit) — a JavaScript toolkit to build a unified UX for decentralized Web apps.

-Reown's AppKit is included with this repo and as such you don’t need to install it.
-But you do need [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter) and [TMS Web Core](https://www.tmssoftware.com/site/tmswebcore.asp#downloads) and [web3.pas](https://github.com/svanas/web3.pas).
+Reown's AppKit gets downloaded at runtime and as such you don’t need to install it.
+But you do need [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter) and [TMS Web Core](https://www.tmssoftware.com/site/tmswebcore.asp#downloads).

 ## Installation